EasyJet cancels 100 flights due to Covid absences

 "Our teams are supporting our airline partners to get passengers away on their journeys as quickly as possible and we apologise for any inconvenience this has caused," a spokesperson said.

-Gatwick told the BBC it was also having a busy weekend.
-It said it had not seen big queues in its security area but that some check-in areas run by individual airlines had been very busy.
+Gatwick told the BBC it was also having a busy weekend as the Easter holidays kicked off.

+It said it has not seen big queues in its security area but that some check-in areas run by individual airlines were very busy.